 Your position on the court should be behind the service line, about a meter from the line.
 Many players play too close to the service line, too close to where the ball usually bounces.
+Also too far from the back wall.
+The back wall is “your friend” as long as you are about an extended arm and racket length from it.
 It’s important to flex your legs, get down, bring the padel back early.
+Spreading the legs allows to get down easier.
 Use small steps to adjust your position.

-Consider a shot down the middle that takes the opponent away from his natural position near the corner.
+Consider a shot down the middle (or a serve down the middle) that takes the opponent away from his natural position near the corner.
 As he moves to the middle, now he is out of position, be prepared to hit back into his corner.
 He will have difficulty with this, and will most likely not be able to hit a lob.
+This is a good time to close in at the net.
 Hopefully you can put away your next shot.
-You’ll win lots of points with this tactic.
+You can win lots of points with this tactic.
 Try it during your serve, and also during a point.
-Try to rush the net after you hit down the middle, and volley into his corner.
+Rush the net after you hit down the middle, and volley into his corner.

 Charge the Net

 Move up to the net when your opponent gives you a short ball.
 For example: when returning a short serve, move up to the ball, hit it on the rise, and continue up to the net.
 Your partner should follow you up as well.